Delay time and Non-Adiabatic Calibration of the Attoclock. Multiphoton process versus tunneling in strong field interaction: Abstract

 \section{Abstract}

-{\bf Abstract}\\ The measurement of the tunneling time in attosecond experiments, termed attoclock, triggered a hot debate about the tunneling time, the role of time in quantum mechanics and the separation of the interaction with the laser pulse into two regimes of a different character, the multiphoton and the tunneling (field-) ionization.
-In the adiabatic field calibration, we showed in earlier works that our real tunneling time approach fits well to the experimental data of the attoclock.
-In the present work, we show that our model can explain the experimental results in the nonadiabatic field calibration, where we reach a good agreement with the experimental data of Hofmann et al. (J. of Mod.
+The measurement of the tunneling time in attosecond experiments, termed attoclock, triggered a hot debate about the tunneling time, the role of time in quantum mechanics, where the interaction with the laser pulse involves two regimes of a different character, the multiphoton and the tunneling (field-) ionization.
+In the adiabatic field calibration, one of us (O. K.) developed in earlier works a real tunneling time model and showed that the model fits well to the experimental data of Landsmann et al. (Optica {\bf 1}, 343 2014).
+In the present work, it is shown that the model explains the experimental result in the nonadiabatic field calibration, where one reaches a good agreement with the experimental data of Hofmann et al. (J. of Mod.
 Opt. {\bf 66}, 1052, 2019).
-Moreover, our result is confirmed by the numerical integration of the time-dependent Schr\"odinger equation of Ivanov et al. (Phys.
-Rev. A {\bf 89}, 021402, 2014).
-Our model is appealing because it offers a clear picture of the multiphoton and tunneling parts.
-In the nonadiabatic case, the barrier region itself is mainly driven by multiphoton absorption, where the number of the absorbed photons to be characterized by the barrier height.
-Surprisingly, at a field strength $F < F_a$ (the atomic field strength) the model always indicates a time delay with respect to the lower quantum limit at $F=F_a$.
-Its saturation at the adiabatic limit explains the well-known Hartman effect or Hartman paradox.
+Furthermore, we confirm the result with the numerical integration of the time-dependent Schr\"odinger equation.
+The model is appealing because it offers a clear picture of the multiphoton and tunneling field-ionization regimes.
+In the nonadiabatic case (the nonadiabatic field calibration), the ionization is mainly driven by multiphoton absorption.
+Surprisingly, at a field strength $F \le F_a$ ($F_a$ is the atomic field strength) the model always predicts a time delay with respect to the quantum limit $\tau_a$ at $F=F_a$.
+For an adiabatic tunneling, the saturation at the limit ($F=F_a$) explains the well-known Hartman effect or Hartman paradox.